jaison247/PI-Vision-Custom-Symbols/tutorials/timeserieschart/README.md

 # Time Series Chart / Highcharts

-The following example is used to create a PI Coresight symbol that uses [Highcharts](http://www.highcharts.com/).
+The following example is used to create a PI Vision symbol that uses [Highcharts](http://www.highcharts.com/).
 These instructions build off the [Simple Value Symbol Instructions](/tutorials/simplevalue/), so please review those first.

-1. Create a new file called sym-timeserieschart.js in your PI Coresight installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
+1. Create a new file called sym-timeserieschart.js in your PI Vision installation folder, `INSTALLATION_FOLDER\Scripts\app\editor\symbols\ext`.
 If the `ext` folder does not exist, create it.
-1. Below is the basic skeleton of a new PI Coresight symbol for the time series chart.
-It sets up the `typeName`, `datasourceBehavior`, and `getDefaultConfig` definition options and registers them with the PI Coresight application.
+1. Below is the basic skeleton of a new PI Vision symbol for the time series chart.
+It sets up the `typeName`, `datasourceBehavior`, and `getDefaultConfig` definition options and registers them with the PI Vision application.
 For the `DataShape`, we are using a TimeSeries shape, which will provide us with raw time series data that the chart will use.
 We are also specifying the `DataQueryMode` to be `ModePlotValues`.
 This will return data suitable for plotting over a specified number of intervals.

     ```javascript
     (function (CS) {